eigenein/skyninja/README.markdown

 * Does not require running and even installed Skype.
 * Dramatically faster.

+## Features

+* Exporting of chat messages.
+* Date and time filtering.
+* Grouping by conversation participants and message date.
+* Saving to plain text files.
+* Creating ZIP archive "on the fly".

 ## Visual Studio Project Checklist

 * Verify that the project requires **.NET Framework 4.5**.